Skill4fun/Skill4fun.github.io/README.md

 # My Portfolio Page 2023
 ### About the project

-It's a simple portfolio page game app where you can view my projects and contact details.
+It's a simple portfolio page where you can view my projects and contact details.

 ## Used technology
 The App is built with **[React](https://reactjs.org/)** framework